Max-spec007/boot2boot-api/README.md

 - add the ability to leave a review for an event
 - categorize events inside components sorted by types of events
+- add on a location/map feature for the events created.

 **Catalog of Routes (paths and methods) that the API expects**:
 | Verb   | URI Pattern            |